skarab42/ts-to-md/README.md

 ## Features

-- Exports Type and Interface
+- Exports Type and Interface.
-- Extends, Omit, Partial...
-- Indexed/Numbered index
-- Nested definitions
-- Markdown table output
+- Outputs Markdown table (or list).
+- Take care of BlockDoc comments.
+- Bring default value from TSDoc @default tag.
+- Also works with unsaved or scratch file.
+- Uses your local/global typescript version.
+- Fallback to embedded typescript version.
+- Set a custom fixed version of typescript.

 _Planned_

-- Markdown list output
+- Markdown list output.
-- Configurable
 - ...

 ## Installation